C0deWiser/guzzle-caching/README.md

 # Caching Guzzle

-This package bring caching layer to the Guzzle library.
-Caching managed by response headers, such as `Cache-Control` and others.
+This package brings caching layer to the Guzzle library.
+Cache is managed by response headers, such as `Cache-Control` and others.

 ## Usage

 Add two middlewares to the Guzzle default handler stack.
 One to the top, next to the bottom.

 First middleware will examine existing caches and reuse cached requests.
 Otherwise, it may add conditional headers to the request.